Araffe/vdc-networking-lab/readme.md

 The above command will provide a code as output.
 Open a browser and navigate to aka.ms/devicelogin to complete the login process.

-**Step 2:** Use the Azure CLI to create two resource groups: *VDC-Main* and *VDC-NVA*.
+**2)** Use the Azure CLI to create two resource groups: *VDC-Main* and *VDC-NVA*.
 Note that th.e resource groups *must* be named exactly as shown here to ensure that the ARM templates deploy correctly.
 Use the following CLI commands to achieve this:

 <pre lang="...">
 az group create -l westeurope -n VDC-Main az group create -l westeurope -n VDC-NVA
 </pre>

-**Step 3:** Once the resource groups have been deployed, you can deploy the lab environment into these using a set of pre-defined ARM templates.
+**3)** Once the resource groups have been deployed, you can deploy the lab environment into these using a set of pre-defined ARM templates.
 The templates are available at https://github.com/Araffe/vdc-networking-lab if you wish to learn more about how the lab is defined.
-Essentially, a single master template (*VDC-Networking-Master.json*) is used to call a number of other templates, which in turn complete the deployment of virtual networks, virtual machines, VPN gateways and thrid party (Cisco) network virtual appliances (NVAs).
+Essentially, a single master template (*VDC-Networking-Master.json*) is used to call a number of other templates, which in turn complete the deployment of virtual networks, virtual machines, load balancers, availability sets, VPN gateways and third party (Cisco) network virtual appliances (NVAs).
 Use the following CLI command to deploy the template:

 <pre lang="...">
 az group deployment create --name VDC-Create -g VDC-Main --template-uri https://raw.githubusercontent.com/Araffe/vdc-networking-lab/master/VDC-Networking-Master.json